-Developers submitting a carryover package or, if an owner has elected not to request a carryover, an 8609 package prior to the end of the year of allocation for which the reservation was issued that:
+Developers submitting a carryover package, or, if an owner has elected not to request a carryover, an 8609 package prior to the end of the year of allocation for which the reservation was issued who:

-- 1. Do not submit a carryover/8609 application by the established due date; or - 2.
-Submit a substantially incomplete carryover/8609 application by the established due date; or - 3.
-Do not submit the carryover CPA final certification by the established due date
+- 1. Do not submit a carryover/8609 application by the established due date and time; or - 2.
+Submit a substantially incomplete carryover/8609 application by the established due date and time; or - 3.
+Do not submit the carryover CPA final certification by the established due date and time

-Must pay a late fee plus an additional penalty fee for each business day from the original due date through the date on which Minnesota Housing receives a substantially complete carryover/8609 application.
+Must pay a late fee plus an additional penalty fee for each business day from the original due date and time through the date on which Minnesota Housing receives a substantially complete carryover/8609 application.